PostHog/meta/requests-for-comments/2022-11-28-automating-user-interview-recruitment.md

    2. Make being invited not feel spammy (likely inviting by in-app rather than email)
    3. Can reliably book in users for interviews (customers click the link)
    4. (Future work) Make it self-serve for the engineers to organize their own interviews
+2. Should be quick to build launch and test this
-2. (Future work) Launch an MVP for user interviewing system to other companies
+3. (Future work) Launch an MVP for user interviewing system to other companies

 ## High-level solution